doctest/doctest/doc/markdown/reporters.md

     void test_case_skipped(const TestCaseData& /*in*/) override {}
 };

-// "1" is the priority - used for ordering when multiple reporters/listeners are used REGISTER_REPORTER("my_xml", 1, MyXmlReporter);
+// "1" is the priority - used for ordering when multiple reporters are used REGISTER_REPORTER("my_xml", 1, MyXmlReporter);

 // registering the same class as a reporter and as a listener is nonsense but it's possible